Gabriele Aldegani

-Gabriele Aldegani (born 10 May 1976) is a retired Italian footballer who played as a goalkeeper.
+Gabriele Aldegani (born 10 May 1976) is an Italian former professional footballer who played as a goalkeeper, who serves as a goalkeeping coach for Latvia national team.

 Football career

 Aldegani started his senior career at Miranese of Serie D. in 1994 he was signed by A.C.
 Milan reserve team in 1994.
 He spent 6 seasons in temporary deals in Serie B and Serie C1 clubs.
 In 2003, he was signed by Rimini of Serie C1; in the next season he moved to Serie B club Piacenza.
 In 2006, he was signed by Bari.
 In July 2007 he was signed by Avellino.
 Aldegani was an unused bench against Ascoli in 2007–08 Coppa Italia before leaving the club in the same transfer window.

 Chievo

 Chievo called Aldegani for backup goalkeeper on 30 August 2007, although he wore no.1 in the 2008–09 season.
 He made his Serie A debut on 31 May 2009 against S.S.C.
 Napoli, the last match day of the season.